Application ID: 9402

 This tutorial example models the currents and the concentration of dissolved metal ions in a battery (corrosion cell) made from an orange and two metal nails.
 This type of battery is commonly used in chemistry lessons.
 Instead of an orange, lemons or potatoes can also be used.

-This model is included as an example in the following products:Batteries & Fuel Cells Module Corrosion Module Electrochemistry Module Electrodeposition Module
+This model example illustrates applications of this type that would nominally be built using the following products:Batteries & Fuel Cells Module Electrochemistry Module

 - COMSOL Multiphysics® and